Magnetic level gauge: Design

-Considerations

 When selecting a magnetic level gauge it is important to take into account the strength of the magnetic field.
 The magnetic field is the heart of the magnetic level gauge – the stronger the field, the more reliable the instrument will function.
 Some manufacturers rely on a single magnet for their magnetic level gauges which causes the strength of the north field to be identical to, and as weak as, the south field.
 It is apparent that at the location of the indicators, switches and transmitters, the field would not be as intense.
 Some manufacturers use a single annular ring magnet, others use a series of single bar magnets in a circular array in their float design.
 In this design the relative field strength of the north and south poles will be equal to one another and less than that of a dual magnet design.
 Moreover, the field strength as you travel around the circumference will have high and low spots as you pass between the individual bar magnets.